KeshavPadwal12/ECG-Dataset-Classification-Model/README.md

 2. Data Description
 The dataset used in this project is an "ECG-Dataset.csv" file, which contains 21 features and 333 entries.
 Each entry represents an individual's health record with various physiological and lifestyle attributes relevant to cardiovascular health.
 The columns are:

-age: Age of the individual.
+1. age: Age of the individual.

-sex: Gender of the individual (likely binary: 0 for female, 1 for male).
+2. sex: Gender of the individual (likely binary: 0 for female, 1 for male).

-smoker: Indicates if the individual is a smoker (binary: 0 or 1).
+3. smoker: Indicates if the individual is a smoker (binary: 0 or 1).

-years_of_smoking: Number of years the individual has been smoking.
+4. years_of_smoking: Number of years the individual has been smoking.

-LDL_cholesterol: Low-Density Lipoprotein (LDL) cholesterol level.
+5. LDL_cholesterol: Low-Density Lipoprotein (LDL) cholesterol level.

-chest_pain_type: Type of chest pain experienced (categorical).
+6. chest_pain_type: Type of chest pain experienced (categorical).

-height: Height of the individual in centimeters.
+7. height: Height of the individual in centimeters.

-weight: Weight of the individual in kilograms.
+8. weight: Weight of the individual in kilograms.

-familyhist: Family history of heart disease (binary: 0 or 1).
+9. familyhist: Family history of heart disease (binary: 0 or 1).

-activity: Level of physical activity (likely categorical or numerical).
+10. activity: Level of physical activity (likely categorical or numerical).

-lifestyle: Lifestyle habits (likely categorical or numerical).
+11. lifestyle: Lifestyle habits (likely categorical or numerical).

-cardiac intervention: Indicates if the individual has undergone cardiac intervention (binary: 0 or 1).
+12. cardiac intervention: Indicates if the individual has undergone cardiac intervention (binary: 0 or 1).

-heart_rate: Resting heart rate.
+13. heart_rate: Resting heart rate.

-diabets: Indicates if the individual has diabetes (binary: 0 or 1).
+14. diabets: Indicates if the individual has diabetes (binary: 0 or 1).

-blood_pressure_sys: Systolic blood pressure.
+15. blood_pressure_sys: Systolic blood pressure.

-blood_pressure_dias: Diastolic blood pressure.
+16. blood_pressure_dias: Diastolic blood pressure.

-hypertention: Indicates if the individual has hypertension (binary: 0 or 1).
+17. hypertention: Indicates if the individual has hypertension (binary: 0 or 1).

-Interventricular_septal_end_diastole: Interventricular septal end-diastole measurement (likely related to echocardiogram).
+18. Interventricular_septal_end_diastole: Interventricular septal end-diastole measurement (likely related to echocardiogram).

-ecg_pattern: ECG pattern type (categorical).
+19. ecg_pattern: ECG pattern type (categorical).

-Q_wave: Presence of Q-wave (binary: 0 or 1).
+20. Q_wave: Presence of Q-wave (binary: 0 or 1).

-target: The target variable for classification (e.g., presence or absence of a specific heart condition, or severity level).
+21. target: The target variable for classification (e.g., presence or absence of a specific heart condition, or severity level).

 Data Overview:
 The dataset dimensions are (333, 21), indicating 333 samples and 21 features (including the target variable).
+Future Enhancements
+Advanced Architectures: Explore more complex deep learning models like Convolutional Neural Networks (CNNs) for raw ECG signal analysis.

+Hyperparameter Tuning: Implement more rigorous hyperparameter optimization techniques (e.g., GridSearchCV, RandomizedSearchCV, Keras Tuner) to further improve model performance.

+Feature Engineering: Investigate additional feature engineering techniques to extract more meaningful insights from the raw data.

+Interpretability: Implement explainable AI (XAI) techniques to understand which features contribute most to the model's predictions.

+Real-time Integration: Develop a deployment strategy for real-time ECG analysis, potentially integrating with medical devices.